Tuesday, December 31, 2013

 Mealplan Monday #90 and Broken Dishes

-My mother makes the most beautiful things - quilts, and crochet, and embroidery.
-If she had some kind of way to sell them, she would make a fortune.
-But she does it for the sheer pleasure of creating something pretty.
+My mother makes beautiful things - quilts, and crochet, and embroidery.
+She does it for the sheer pleasure of creating something pretty.
 And recently, she decided that her quilts closet is too full.
 So guess who got to take a quilt of her choosing home?
 Me!

 I chose Broken Dishes, made in February of 2010.